ChordPro/chordpro/docs/content/ChordPro-GUI-Editor.md

 >}}).

-In the unlikely event that you made some typing errors, helpful information is given in the form of in-source *annotations*.
+In the unlikely event that you made some typing errors, helpful information is given in the form of in-source *diagnostic flags*.

 ![]({{< asset "images/chordpro-gui-editor-p6.png" >}})